ADSLAB-URyukyu/scs-sars-cov-2/README.md

-# Supplimentary Information for Article
+# Supplementary Information for Article .....
+This site provides the following supplimentary information
+ * Human SCS Application,
+ * SARS-CoV2 SCS Application,
+ * Supplementary Methods,
+ * Supplementary References,
+ * Supplementary Tables

 ## Human SCS Application
 You can use the application easily with your computer or the google colaboraty & google drive.